nwinkler/Apple-Pay-Status-BitBar-Plugin/README.md

 # Apple Pay Status for BitBar

 Shows the status for Apple Pay for a specific country in [BitBar](https://getbitbar.com/).
+By default, the status is refreshed once per minute

 The inspiration for the script was [this article (German language)](https://www.itopnews.de/2018/11/i-mal-1-verfuegbarkeit-von-apple-pay-in-deutschland-bestimmen-und-in-homekit-anzeigen/).